News

 Most Germans in favour of quick snap election

-A clear majority of respondents (59%) say they welcome the coalition government's early end.
-However, most do not think that chancellor Scholz and his SPD party is to blame for the collapse: 40 percent said finance minister Christian Lindner's FDP has undermined the coalition, while 26 percent blamed the Green Party and 19 percent the SPD.
+A clear majority of respondents (59%) said they welcome the coalition government's early end.
+However, most said they do not think that chancellor Scholz and his SPD party is to blame for the collapse: 40 percent said finance minister Christian Lindner's FDP has undermined the coalition, while 26 percent blamed the Green Party and 19 percent the SPD.

 Conservatives enter election race with clear lead in polls